 The Young family also said that the museum told them the collection “was not of high value.”
 Early valuations by Sotheby’s auction house placed the value of the deaccessioned items, which includes the Young collections as well as several other donations, at approximately $70,000.
 Later appraisals by Bonhams auction house, which would eventually run the auction, valued the items at a high of $100,000.

 However, at an auction in San Francisco in December, a small portion of the Young collection was sold for a total of $229,467.

-The Young family would rather the remaining collection be transferred to the Wing Luke Museum.
+The Young family would rather the museum transfer the remainder of the collection to a Seattle-area institution.